 The placement tests are multiple-choice adaptive tests administered on a computer.
 The tests do not require knowledge of how to use a computer.
 Students should bring only their student ID number and pencils with erasers to the test; calculators are not allowed.
 The tests are untimed, but generally take about one hour to complete.

 There are four levels of testing and placement:

 Level 1 Arithmetic and Very Basic Algebra Skills

-Students passing at this level demonstrate understanding of basic arithmetic skills and concepts: operations with whole numbers, integers, fractions, decimals, percents, and ratios as well as applications and word problems involving measurement, percent, average, and proportional reasoning.
-At Level 1, students also demonstrate understanding of some very basic algebra skills and concepts but not enough to reach Level 2.
+Students passing at this level demonstrate understanding of basic arithmetic skills and concepts: operations with whole numbers, integers, fractions, decimals, percents, and ratios; as well as applications and word problems involving measurement, percent, average, and proportional reasoning.
+At the Level 1 students also demonstrate understanding of some very basic algebra skills and concepts, but not enough to reach Level 2.

 Courses with a Level 1 prerequisite: MTH1012, MTH1105, MTH1111, PHY1001.